-When you are nauseated, you may feel weak and sweaty and notice a lot of saliva in your mouth.
+When you are nauseated, you may also feel weak and sweaty and notice a lot of saliva in your mouth.
 Nausea often leads to vomiting.
 Most of the time you do not need to worry about nausea and vomiting, but they can be signs of other illnesses.

 Two common causes of nausea and vomiting are a stomach infection and food poisoning.
-Nausea and vomiting from a viral stomach infection will usually start to improve within 24 hours.
+Nausea and vomiting from a stomach infection will usually start to improve within 24 hours.
 Nausea and vomiting from food poisoning may last from 12 to 48 hours.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor if you are having problems.
+Be sure to make and go to all appointments, and contact your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 How can you care for yourself at home?